-Marble tends to crack during transporting and laying.
-Moreover, marble is available as slabs and cut to rectangular pieces before use.
-This creates a huge amount of wastage which in turn increases the laid cost of marble.
-Tiles normally have less wastage of around 3-5% whereas marble tends to generate a wastage of around 15% to 20%.
+Marble is prone to cracking during transportation and installation.
+Furthermore, marble comes in slabs that must be cut into rectangular pieces before use.
+This leads to a significant amount of waste, which raises the cost of marble installation.
+Tiles typically have a waste rate of 3-5%, whereas marble has a waste rate of 15% to 20%.

-Marble is much heavier than tiles and comes in 16-20 mm thickness whereas tiles are available around 8-10 mm thickness.
-Marble increases the dead load of the structure which in turn increases the design parameters.
-Moreover carrying and lifting marble is not easy whereas tiles can be easily carried and lifted with much ease.
+Marble is much heavier than tiles and comes in 16-20 mm thickness, whereas tiles are available in 8-10 mm thickness.
+Marble raises the dead load of the structure, which raises the design parameters.
+Furthermore, carrying and lifting marble is difficult, whereas tiles are easily carried and lifted.

-Marble needs a super-skilled workman for cutting and laying it, whereas fixing tiles is very easy and fast.
-Tiles do not need any super-skilled workman.
-Marble needs grinding and polishing which very time-consuming whereas tile can be laid fast.
-Only joint grouting is required before handover.
+Marble requires a highly skilled worker to cut and lay it, whereas fixing tiles is simple and quick.
+Tiles don’t require a highly skilled worker.
+Marble requires grinding and polishing, which is time-consuming, whereas tile can be laid quickly.
+Only joint grouting is required prior to handover.

 Both marble and tile are excellent building materials.
 But the beauty and classic feel of marble can never be matched.
 Marble is a costly and luxurious finish material that is slowly moving out of the affordable material category.
 Tiles in turn are less expensive, easily available, got a vast variety of shades and textures, can be done very fast.
 Tiles are available for any traffic and abrasion levels and can match any architectural concept and theme.